Kn0tzer/kn0tzer.github.io/README.md

 <a href="https://kn0tzer.is-a.dev/live/2">/live/2</a> - Alternate live site some people may prefer<br>
 <a href="https://kn0tzer.is-a.dev/live/3">/live/3</a> - Alternate live site some people may prefer<br><br></p>

-<a href="https://kn0tzer.is-a.dev/test">/test</a> - Wait 2 seconds and press escape.
+ Wait 2 seconds and press escape.
 Click next at the top until one works.
+(Intended for school chromebooks).
 The Freedom Project is not made by me, this is just a better way to access it.